 How to use Neosporin on Dogs

 - The first step, before you even think of applying an ointment to the wound, is to assess the severity of the injury.
-Neosporin is designed for small scrapes and cuts or bug bites.
+Neosporin is designed for minor cuts and scrapes or bug bites.
 Larger wounds, lacerations, or any wound that is profusely bleeding should be attended to by a vet immediately.

-- If the wound is minor and safe to treat at home, then you need to clean the wound.
-Dirt and debris can irritate the surrounding tissue, so give it a gentle rinse with room temperature water to remove bacteria and gunk that has settled in the wound.
+- If the wound is minor and safe to treat at home, then you need to flush the wound.
+Dirt and debris can irritate the surrounding damage tissues, so give it a gentle rinse with room temperature water to remove bacteria and gunk that has settled in the wound.

 - Gently dry the wound before applying Neosporin.
 It’s important to note that Neosporin is dosed for an average adult human, so use it sparingly.
 You only need to apply a thin layer over the wound to be effective.